 Though it has certainly taken its time in coming, the cold weather is finally returning to Georgia.
 While this is good news for fans of layering and hot cocoa, colder weather brings problems for homeowners in the form of invasive wildlife pests.

-As the temperature drops, many creatures abandon their homes in the wild and seek out new, warmer locations to east and survive the winter.
+As the temperature drops, many creatures abandon their homes in the wild and seek out new, warmer locations to nest and survive the winter.
 Unfortunately, your home is the ideal place, and homeowners are often inundated with new and troubling pest threats!
-One such east, the house mouse, has been increasingly active in the greater Cherokee county area.
+One such pest, the house mouse, has been increasingly active in the greater Cherokee county area.

 So what are house mice, and how can they create problems for homeowners?